14 Tips to Living Happy and Healthy: About Diet, Exercise and a Happy Soul

-Try to share it with family or a friend
+Try sharing it with family or a friend

 Do things that make you happy

 Consult with experts

 Remember that these are just tips made to share my point of view and to express the way I find that fits me best.
 Feel free to alter it the way you think fits you best.
 Keep exploring, trying new things and find your own way to be happy.
 The point is to enjoy your life and no-one can tell you how to do that better than yourself.